bostonazure/rag-vector-agent-semantic-kernel/labs/lab6/EXE2_Agent.md

     Add a the `CreateAgentCityPoetWithSkills` method to the Class `Program`.

     ```csharp
+    /// <summary>
+    /// Create and Agent with Skill that creat Poems and ground weahter information leveraging the WeatherPlugin
+    /// </summary>
+    /// <param name="AgentKernel">the agent's kernel</param>
+    /// <returns></returns>
     static ChatCompletionAgent CreateAgentCityPoetWithSkills(Kernel AgentKernel)
     {
         //1.
 Add a WeatherPlugin to the Kernel, for this agent to use